intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Grpc.Proxy/README.md

 ## A Note on Self-Signed Certificates and Grpc.Core

-If you use the `Grpc.Core.Channel` class to connect to host that is using SSL and a self-signed certificate, you will have to provide the certificate to the `SslCredentials` constructor as a PEM-encoded string, as the certification path will not exist in the SSL roots provided by `Grpc.Core`.
+If you use the `Grpc.Core.Channel` class to connect to a host that is using SSL and a self-signed certificate, you will have to provide the certificate to the `SslCredentials` constructor as a PEM-encoded string, as the certification path will not exist in the SSL roots provided by `Grpc.Core`.
 The [DataCore.Adapter.Security.CertificateUtilities](/src/DataCore.Adapter/Security/CertificateUtilities.cs) class contains helper methods that can convert an `X509Certificate2` into the required format, as well as load a certificate from a certificate store:

 ```csharp
 var certPath = "cert:/CurrentUser/My/{some thumbprint or subject}";